 }

-TTS Options
+TTS configuration

-LLM Options
+LLM services

-For LLM services, the options and the format of those options are generally defined by the service and model you are using.
-Each option expects a "name" and "value" field, allowing it the bot to dynamically apply the option to any llm and model.
-For Daily Bots, there are a few options that are required or commonly used detailed below:
+LLM services are responsible for generating text responses based on the user’s input.
+The options and format of those options are generally defined by the service and model you are using.
+Each option expects a "name" and "value" field, allowing the bot to dynamically apply the option to any llm and model.

 model